xavidop/dialogflow-cx-cli/docs/docs/index.md

 `cxcli` is developed by [xavidop](https://github.com/xavidop).

-You can contact us via email at: [dialogflowcxcli@gmail.com](mailto:dialogflowcxcli@gmail.com)
+You can contact us via email at: [dialogflowcxcli@gmail.com](mailto:dialogflowcxcli@gmail.com).

-Follow [@dialogflowcxcli on Twitter](https://twitter.com/dialogflowcxcli) for updates and announcements
+Follow [@dialogflowcxcli on Twitter](https://twitter.com/dialogflowcxcli) for updates and announcements.

-Visit our [links](/links) section for more information about how stay in touch with us
+Visit our [links](/links) section for more information about staying connected with us.